South Side (Pittsburgh)

 South Side (or "Southside") is an area in Pittsburgh, Pennsylvania, United States, located along the Monongahela River across from Downtown Pittsburgh.
 The South Side is officially divided into two neighborhoods, South Side Flats and South Side Slopes.
-Both the Flats and the Slopes are represented on Pittsburgh City Council by Bruce Kraus.
+Both the Flats and the Slopes are represented on Pittsburgh City Council by Bob Charland.
 The business district stretches along East Carson Street, which is home to many small shops, restaurants and bars.
 In 2006, more than 80 bars and pubs operated in the South Side Flats.
 The neighborhood has an urban fabric with rowhouses.

 The South Side is well-connected with public transit.
 Its proximity and public transit connections also have attracted professionals who work downtown.
 Pittsburgh Fire Station #24 is located on Mary Street in the neighborhood.

 History

 The South Side, most of which was originally the village of Birmingham that was annexed to the city in 1872, was settled primarily by German then later Eastern European immigrants who came to Pittsburgh to work in heavy industry.
 Dr. Nathaniel Bedford planned a large part of Birmingham and named many streets after his friends and family, thus the predominance of streets named after people such as Jane, Sarah, and Carson.

 For many years, much of the South Side was dominated by heavy industry and associated service businesses.
 The Jones and Laughlin Steel Company was located on the South Side but closed in the 1980s and has since been redeveloped.
 The Pittsburgh Terminal Properties building is located on the west end of Carson Street, next to the Liberty Bridge.
 When construction finished in 1906, it was the largest warehouse between New York and Chicago.
 Connections to river, rail, and road transport made it an ideal facility for merchants who sold goods and needed temporary storage.
 It has since been redeveloped into River Walk Corporate Centre and houses a mix of office and service businesses including Paper Products Company and City Center Self Storage.

 In more recent years, the South Side has become home to a larger student population.
 Many students at Duquesne University, University of Pittsburgh, and Carnegie Mellon University either live in the South Side or spend a portion of their nightlife there.
 A walk over the South Tenth Street Bridge that crosses the Monongahela River takes students to Duquesne University.
 Due to the large number of college students and young professionals, in addition to the thriving bar scene, South Side has developed into a nightlife destination for young people in Pittsburgh.